 A standard example of a system which evolves on a left semi-direct product is the heavy top, where $G = \SO(3)$ and $V = \mathbb{R}^3$.
 In contrast, if $G$ acts on $V$ by a right action, we may form the right semi-direct product $G \rtimes V$ defined by the composition

-A standard example of such a system is a fluid with a vector-valued advected parameter \cite{HoMaRa}.
+A standard example of a system whos configurations describe a right semi-direct product is a fluid with a vector-valued advected parameter \cite{HoMaRa}.
 In any case, it seems natural to surmise that the composition law

 yields a new type of semi-direct product.
-The first result of this article is that \eqref{eq:comp} is a valid composition law in some circumstances, where the resulting group is dubbed a \emph{centered semi-direct product}.
+The first result of this article is that \eqref{eq:comp} is a valid composition law in some circumstances, and we call the corresponding Lie group a \emph{centered semi-direct product}.

-The second result is that the 2nd order Taylor expansions (or $2$-jets) of diffeomorphisms over a fixed point is a centered semi-direct product.
-The main motivation behind understanding this example is to allow us to develop particle-based methods for fluid simulation, with applications ranging from medical imaging to simulation of complex fluids.
+The second result is that the second order Taylor expansions (or second order jets) of diffeomorphisms over a fixed point form a centered semi-direct product.
+The main motivation behind understanding this example is to allow us to develop particle-based methods for complex fluid simulation and image registration algorithms.